Software Projects

 Postdoc at Argonne

 I work closely with Andrew Hearin and others to develop models of the galaxy-halo connection, implemented with Python's JAX library to enable GPU acceleration and automatic differentiation.
 I am focusing on improving the scalability of our model to extremely large datasets by designing a framework that performs distributed parallel computation, while seamlessly preserving the advantages of JAX.
-My goal is to execute this framework to perform self-consistent mock observations on cosmological simulations, thereby minimizing biases in the joint inference of cosmology and galaxy formation physics.
+I plan on utilizing this framework to make self-consistent mock observations on cosmological simulations, thereby minimizing biases in the joint inference of cosmology and galaxy formation physics.

 PhD Thesis